- Create a fork

 Prerequisites:

-- The fork must be created from an unprotected branch in upstream repository.
+- You must create your fork from an unprotected branch in upstream repository.

 To update your fork from the GitLab UI: